-In both developed and developing nations, farmers are embracing more sustainable practices, speakers said at a World Agriculture Forum press conference, in late May.
+In both developed and developing nations, farmers are embracing more sustainable practices, speakers said at a World Agriculture Forum press conference, May 18, following the first day of sessions.

 In Thailand, for instance, both large and small livestock producers are investing in biogas systems, said Nopporn Vayuchote, executive vice president of Betagro, in Thailand.